KeyviDev/keyvi/README.md

 The core part is a C++ header-only library, but the TPIE 3rdparty library needs to be compiled once.
 The commandline tools are also part of the C++ code.
 For instructions check the [Readme](/keyvi/README.md) file.

-For the python extension of keyvi check the [Readme](/pykeyvi/README.md) file in the pykeyvi subfolder.
+For the python extension of keyvi check the [Readme](/python/README.md) file in the python subfolder.

 ## Usage